The Best External Hard Drives for Mac: Ultimate Guide

 Frequently Asked Questions

-How do I format an external drive for my Mac?
+How do I format an external hard drive for my Mac?

-Who should prioritize rugged external hard drives for Mac?
+Who should prioritize an external SSD over an HDD for their Mac?

 What's the future of external storage for Mac?